jkstill/log-file-filter/README.md

 A start has been made on a set of inclusive rules for Oracle Alert logs; more on that later.

-As sometimes we want to use an inclusive search, and other times an execlusive search, provision is made to reserve the first 2 lines of the rules files for configuration
+As sometimes we want to use an inclusive search, and other times an exclusive search, provision is made to reserve the first 2 lines of the rules files for configuration

 Here is an exclusive file, `log-filter.rules`.